-When covering a sensor with tape or patch it's likely that small amounts of water will get underneath and erode the adhesion between the sensor and the skin, not to mention the likelihood that the tape or patch will start to peel and look unsightly.
-A sensor's functionality could also be affected by water 'trapped' under the tape or patch and it may it stop giving accurate readings.
+When covering a sensor with a sticker or patch it's likely that small amounts of water will get underneath and erode the adhesion between the sensor and the skin.
+It can also lead to skin irritation, not to mention the likelihood that the sticker or patch will start to peel and look unsightly.
+A sensor's functionality could also be affected by water 'trapped' under the sticker or patch and it may it stop giving accurate readings.

 What other options are there to protect the sensor when swimming?

 Wearing a Libreband will help to protect a sensor from the friction caused by swimming and being in water, such as in a hot tub.
 The cover and neoprene armband are themselves water resistant.
-However, the product does not provide any additional waterproof protection to the Libre sensor as it's just not possible, but the ability to remove the band means that it the skin is able to dry naturally and reduces the likelihood of adhesion problems.
-Librebands also dry quickly and can be worn again many times!
+However, the product does not provide any additional waterproof protection to the Libre sensor as it's just not possible.

-Many Libreband customers including competitive athletes, have worn the armband for swimming and water activities and have found it helpful for protection and in giving them confidence in water whilst wearing a sensor, especially when doing so for an extended period.
+Many Libreband customers including competitive athletes, have worn the armband for swimming and water activities and have found it helpful for protection and in giving them confidence in water whilst wearing a sensor, especially when doing so for extended periods.